PataroGuilherme/My-Projects-PowerShell/README.md

 1) Teams_Cache.ps1 > Represents the Disabling Hardware aceleration on MS Teams, once this app crash the video in old notebooks machine.
 This script can be applied trough SCCM, GPO or Intune.

+2) Reset_Wifi.ps1 > Used to reset DHCP applied on users that other application force some static DHCP address.
+This script need to be runned as administrator.